• Skip to main content

 Instructions

-• In a small bowl, whisk together your melted butter and honey.
+• In a small bowl, whisk together your melted 2 tablespoon butter and 3 tablespoon honey.
 Then, generously rub the mixture all over the ham, making sure to get in between the slices, and then cover it with foil.

-• Pour one cup of water into the bottom of the roasting pan and then roast it in the oven at 325°F (160°C) for about 2 hours (or about 15-20 minutes per pound).
+• Pour one cup of water into the bottom of the roasting pan and then roast for about 2 hours (or about 15-20 minutes per pound).

 • Once roasted, remove the ham from the oven and preheat the broiler.
 Then, pat half of the seasoning blend over the top of it (if the ham is too dry, you can spoon some of the juices from the pan onto it before patting on the seasoning).